picuino/freqcounter/README.md

 Frequency counter
 =================
-This is a cheap and simple but powerful frequency counter capable of measurements of frequency with 8 digits of precision every second (9 digits of precision in 10 second averages).
+This is a cheap and simple but powerful frequency counter capable of measurements of frequency with 8 digits of resolution every second (9 digits of resolution in 10 second averages).

-This frequency counter is based on a little **PIC 16F18446** a 16x2 LCD display, and USB-Serial interface with PC.
+This frequency counter is based on a little **PIC 16F18446** a 16x2 LCD display (optional) and USB-Serial interface with PC.

 All the programs and hardware designs are free, open source and open hardware.